 King Richard was apprised of the rebellion and took his army to fight against Buckingham.
 There never was a battle due to bad weather but Buckingham was caught and executed.
 Margaret was attainted for treason by Parliament but because her husband remained loyal to Richard, the death sentence for treason was commuted to life in prison and her goods and lands were confiscated.
 Margaret’s imprisonment was served in the home of her husband.
 Lord Stanley gave Margaret quite a bit of freedom, allowing her to keep in contact with her son.

 Over the next eighteen months, Margaret worked to get her son on the throne.
-Henry, in France, gathered supporters and troops and in the summer of 1485, he landed in England and engaged the forces of King Richard III at Bosworth Field.
+Henry, in France, gathered supporters and troops and in the summer of 1485, he engaged the forces of King Richard III at Bosworth Field.
 King Richard fought bravely but died on the battlefield and Margaret’s son Henry was now King as Henry VII.
 He couldn’t have done it without his mother’s help.

 Margaret was immediately released from her imprisonment and traveled south for a reunion with her son in London after fourteen years.
 Henry gave his step-father the title of the Earl of Derby and Margaret was now known as the Countess of Richmond and Derby and “the King’s mother”.
 She witnessed Henry’s coronation on October 30, 1485 and his marriage to Elizabeth of York on January 18, 1486.